Warranty-Backed Solutions & Superior Customer Support Available Through the Austin, TX Area

 If you live in Texas, make a habit to check for these items every year.
 If you suspect you may have a problem, schedule an assessment.
 At Olshan, our staff not only fixes the damage, we also carefully investigate your property to discover what the underlying problem truly is.
 We don’t just mask the symptoms, we correct root of the problem to ensure a long-lasting solution.

 There is a lot of information on repair costs available online, but you’ll find that a lot of it includes data on basement homes and waterproofing.
 Although the extra space might be nice, basement foundations are just not that common in Texas.
 That can be a good thing though, as basement homes are vulnerable to a unique set of problems all of their own.
+What we do have are crawl spaces, and they present their own set of problems.

 Here is a very basic outline for estimating cost:

-- To establish a rough estimate you will first want to determine if you have a pier and beam, slab on-grade or base and block foundation.
+- To establish a rough estimate you will first want to determine if you have a pier and beam, slab-on-grade, or base and block foundation.

 - Next, a contractor will determine the extent of the problem.
 A large problem like upheaval will be more costly.